What is a teaching assistant?

 What are the benefits of becoming a teaching assistant?

-Pursuing a role as a teaching assistant promises a challenging and fulfilling career, where you’ll be working to improve the learning and wellbeing of hundreds of young people over the years.
-Let’s take a closer look at the benefits you can enjoy as a qualified TA:
+Pursuing a role as a teaching assistant promises a challenging and fulfilling career where you'll be working to improve the learning and wellbeing of hundreds of young people over the years.
+So let's take a closer look at the benefits you can enjoy as a qualified TA: